 The Fertility Institute of New Orleans (FINO) performed the first successful in vitro fertilization (IVF) in the Gulf South, in New Orleans in 1983.
-Since 1983, FINO has performed more than 5000 IVF and other advanced reproductive technology (ART) procedures, [Gamete Intrafallopian Transfer (GIFT), Intracytoplasmic Sperm Injection (GIFT)].
+Since 1983, FINO has performed more than 5,000 IVF and other advanced reproductive technology (ART) procedures.

-In addition to evaluation of female and male infertility, and IVF, FINO offers ICSI (intra cytoplasmic sperm injection), PGD (preimplantation genetic diagnosis), Ovulation Induction, Artificial Insemination, Egg donation, and Egg freezing at most locations.
+In addition to evaluation of female and male infertility, and IVF, FINO offers ICSI (intracytoplasmic sperm injection), PGD (preimplantation genetic diagnosis), PGS (preimplantation genetic screening), Ovulation Induction, Artificial Insemination, Egg Donation, and Egg Freezing.

 IN VITRO FERTILIZATION (IVF)

 IVF was initially developed to treat infertility caused by blocked or damaged fallopian tubes.
-It is now used to treat infertility caused by a multitude of conditions include sever male factor (see ICSI below).
-The cost of IVF can vary dramatically depending on each individual's medical and insurance situation.
-Patients of The Fertility Institute have access to a variety of payment options.
+It is now used to treat infertility caused by a multitude of conditions including severe male factor (see ICSI below).
+The cost of IVF can vary dramatically depending on each individual's case.
+Patients of the Fertility Institute have access to a variety of payment options.

 IVF requires the stimulation of multiple follicles followed by retrieval of the eggs.
 The eggs are placed with sperm in a laboratory dish to fertilize outside the body (in vitro).
 The fertilized eggs form embryos which can be placed into the uterus where implantation and embryo development can occur just as in natural pregnancy.

 ICSI is similar to conventional IVF except that instead of placing the eggs in a dish with sperm, a single sperm is injected into each egg with a micropipette under a microscope.
 ICSI is often indicated for male factor infertility or when frozen eggs are being used.